 Any DIY elements in the house are a product of Justin's handiwork.
 They are either upcycled versions of what was there before, like the charcoal dresser in the living room, or they are recycled material salvaged from sheds on the surrounding farmland.

 The purple button-back chairs originally belonged to Kate's grandparents and were previously covered in a green Paisley print

 The two branches used to make the Instagram wall and wardrobe in the bedroom are both from trees, found when walking through the fields on the farm.
 The floating mantelpiece and coffee table wood are reclaimed wood that Justin discovered in one of the seven sheds that Kate's grandad had in the garden.

-While everything seems perfectly placed, the pair do play around with furniture and flourishes. ?Every so often we switch things around to create new spaces.
-This allows us to give a room a gust of fresh air and see a little bit of an alternative perspective.?
+While everything seems perfectly placed, the pair to play around with furniture and flourishes.
+"Every so often we switch things around to create new spaces.
+This allows us to give a room a gust of fresh air and see a little bit of an alternative perspective."